NouranHany/Machathon4.0-Judge/README.md

 ```python
 judge.run(send_score=True)
 ```
 The provided `test.py` file demonstrates how to use the Judge class.
+Note: don't submit your solution using this script as it uses the keyboard to manually control the car which is against the rules.

 ## Preparation for running the code
 Before running your code, it's important to make sure you have opened the `filteration_scene.ttt` in CoppeliaSim.
 Here are the steps to follow: